maxtoroq/DbExtensions/README.md

 - Attributes or XML mapping for inserts, updates and deletes, using [System.Data.Linq.Mapping](http://msdn.microsoft.com/library/system.data.linq.mapping) (LINQ to SQL mapping)
 - Generic and non-generic APIs (for when the type of the entity is not known at build time)
 - Automatic connection management (no need to explicitly open connection, but you are allowed to)
+- Eager loading
 - Optimistic concurrency (using version column)
-- Batch and deep commands (e.g. recursively insert entity and all one-to-many associations)
+- Batch commands
-- Query results as XML
 - Profiling
-- Provider-independent (tested against SQLite, SQL Server Compact, SQL Server and MySQL)
+- Provider-independent (tested against SQL Server, SQL Server Compact, MySQL and SQLite)

 Not included
 ------------------------
 DbExtensions doesn't provide the following functionality:

+- Unit of work
+- Change tracking
 - Identity map
 - Lazy loading
-- Change tracking
-- Unit of work

 Resources
 ---------